Government Affairs

 Status

 On March 8, 2024, in a victory for ABC, a federal judge in the U.S. District Court for the Eastern District of Texas vacated the 2023 National Labor Relations Board’s joint employer rule and the Board’s rescission of the preexisting ABC-supported 2020 rule.
 This means the 2020 NLRB final rule remains in effect, which provides clear criteria for companies to apply when determining joint-employer status under the National Labor Relations Act.
-The NLRB filed a notice of appeal on May 7, 2024, in the U.S. Court of Appeals for the Fifth Circuit.
+The NLRB filed a notice of appeal in the U.S. Court of Appeals for the Fifth Circuit on May 7.
+On July 19, the Board moved to withdraw its appeal, which means the court’s favorable decision will become final.

 Shortly after the court’s decision, on April 10, the U.S. Senate passed H.J.
 Res 98, the Joint Employer Congressional Review Act resolution of disapproval, in a 50-48 vote.
 ABC sent a key vote letter to senators ahead of the vote urging them to support the resolution, which would nullify the final rule.
 The Senate’s action comes two months after the U.S. House of Representatives passed H.J.
 Res 98 in a 206-177 vote, with eight Democrats supporting.
 Although President Joe Biden vetoed the resolution, passage in the House and Senate sends a strong message to the administration as they continue to implement harmful labor policies.
 Read ABC’s statement criticizing President Biden’s veto.